run-ai/docs/docs/developer/overview-developer.md

 See the [Metrics API](metrics/metrics.md) document.

-## Inference API

-Deploying inference workloads is currently provided via a special [inference API](inference/overview.md).

 ## API Authentication

-See [REST API Authentication](rest-auth.md) for information on how to authenticate REST API.
+See [API Authentication](rest-auth.md) for information on how to gain authenticated access to Run:ai APIs.